MNLepage08/YCNG-288-DevOps/README.md

 * **Ideation:** Defer Judgment.
 Encourage Ideas.
 Stay Focus on the topic.
 Build on the ideas of others.
 The Goal is to create a story board according the experience(s) we want the personas to live.
 Diverge/Converge.
 Define the scop.

 * **Implementation:** Quick and dirty.
 The goal is to get feedback as early as possible.
 Create a mockup (sketch/draft).
-Test the mockup with the team  get feedback (iterate).
+Test the mockup with the team.
+Get feedback (iterate).
 Create a prototype.

 * **The team for the interview:** Expert(vertical knowledge), Technical person, The client, The end user, Anyone that could answer the questions and provide insignth.